-When you have informed the customer of the outcome, you are not obliged to write to the customer, although you may choose to do so, or the customer may ask you to.
+When you have informed the customer of the outcome, you are not obliged to write to them, although you may choose to do so.
 You must ensure that our response to the complaint addresses all areas that we are responsible for and explains the reasons for our decision.
 It is also important to keep a full and accurate record of the decision reached and given to the customer.
 The complaint should then be closed and the complaints system updated accordingly.

-[The RSL may provide further guidance or examples about when to provide written confirmation of the decision at the frontline stage of the procedure.
+[The organisation may provide further guidance or examples about when to provide written confirmation of the decision at the frontline stage of the procedure.
 This can be inserted here or be included in an annex to this document.]